rscherrer/resume/README.md

 ## Teaching

+(University of Groningen.)

-- Teaching assistant.
+- Teaching assistant (BSc, MSc, PhD).
+Practicals and one lecture.
 Programming in C++ for biologists (2019, 2020).

-- Teaching assistant.
+- Teaching assistant (MSc).
+Practicals on the concept of fitness.
 Behaviour, Ecology and Evolution (2020, 2021).

-- Teaching assistant.
+- Teaching assistant (BSc).
+Computer practicals on speciation theory.
 Evolutionary processes (2020, 2021, 2022).

-- Supervision MSc thesis.
-Celia Tsapalou (MSc Ecology and Evolution).
+- Supervision of MSc thesis (Ecology and Evolution).
+Celia Tsapalou.
 Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks (2020).

-- Supervision MSc thesis.
-Joris Damhuis (MSc Ecology and Evolution).
+- Supervision of MSc thesis (Ecology and Evolution).
+Joris Damhuis.
 Optimal choice and speciation (2019).

-- Supervision MSc mini-project.
+- Supervision of MSc mini-project.
 Reinier de Vries.
+Generating a phylogenetic tree from a distance matrix using UPGMA and NJ.
 Programming in C++ for biologists (2019).

 - Supervision of BSc project.
 Elsie Tata and Robin Hamberg.
 Detecting speciation genetic architectures.
 Modelling in the Life Sciences Research (2020).